andrastoth/AutomatiActionManagement/README.md

 Cookie accepter:

-	- Visit webpage where you want to use AAM.
+	- Open the website where you wish to use AAM
-	- Click right mouse button on cookies accepter link or buton.
+	- Click right mouse button on the acceptor of the cookies.
-	- Select -Add to AAM- menu from context menu list.
+	- Select 'Add to AAM' item from context menu list.

 <p>
    <img src = "aam1.jpg" width="100%"/>
 </p>

-	- Action created in the background with default settings.
+	- The extension has created the 'Action' in the background with default settings.
-	- To view settings click on AAM icon on top right corner of the browser, and click AAM setting button.
+   - if you want to view or to modify the settings, click on AAM icon on top right corner of the browser.
+      When popup window opens, click AAM setting button.
 	- Settings tab opens.

 <p>
    <img src = "aam2.jpg" width="100%"/>
 </p>

 Settings tab table columns:

-   	- Target URL: that page url where you want to activate AAM
+      - Target URL: it is a target website url where you want to activate AAM
    	- Selector Or Script: selected item full DOM path Or script Filename*
-   	- Document state: page state when you want to activate action (Dom content loaded or window loaded)
+   	- Document state: That status of the document, when you want to launch AAM (Dom content loaded or window loaded)
    	- Event type: click, remove or script (inject)
    	- Repeat: repeat count
    	- Timeout (ms): repeat timeouts
    	- On-Off: enable, disable
    	- Remove: delete row

-*created automatically if selected event is injected and you clicked into 'selector or script' cell.
+*created automatically if selected event is injected and clicked into 'Selector Or Script' named cell.

 <p>
    <img src = "aam3.jpg" width="100%"/>
 </p>

       - Script inject mode

 <p>
    <img src = "aam4.jpg" width="100%"/>
 </p>

       - If you are done click save all button

 License